LambdaColdStorage/lambda-tensorflow-benchmark/README.md

 #### Step Two: Run benchmark

 Note: __This script assumes the lambdal/benchmarks repo is inside of your home directory__.
-If you've cloned it elsewhere, you need to change the SCRIPT_DIR variable in lambda-tensorflow-benchmark/script_benchmark.sh accordinly.
+If you've cloned it elsewhere, you need to change the SCRIPT_DIR variable in lambda-tensorflow-benchmark/script_benchmark.sh accordingly.

 ```
 cd lambda-tensorflow-benchmark